3 Mindset Shifts to Build Resiliency

 Parents like you stress the importance of advance planning and preparation.
 Avoid getting stuck in reaction mode!

 As soon as you move in, post emergency numbers where everyone can see them.
 In the local language, write out what to say in an emergency.
-Practice emergency drills as a family.

 SCHOOL and SOCIAL LIFE